arangodb/python-arango/docs/database.rst

 Databases
 ---------

-An ArangoDB server can have an arbitrary number of **databases**.
+ArangoDB server can have an arbitrary number of **databases**.
 Each database has its own set of :doc:`collections <collection>` and :doc:`graphs <graph>`.
-There is a *special* database named ``_system``, which always exists by default and cannot be dropped.
-This database provides administrative operations such as managing users, permissions and other databases.
-Many of these operations can only be executed by admin users.
+There is a special database named ``_system``, which cannot be dropped and provides operations for managing users, permissions and other databases.
+Most of the operations can only be executed by admin users.
 See :doc:`user` for more information.

 **Example:**